Clonidine Addiction: Side Effects, Detox, Withdrawal, and Treatment

 - Rapid or irregular heartbeat

 Someone who has a history of substance abuse or who is detoxing from opioids may have a higher risk of developing clonidine addiction.
-Some common signs and symptoms of clonidine abuse and addiction include:
+Some common signs and symptoms of clonidine addiction include:

 - Taking greater or more frequent doses of clonidine than originally planned.